stan-dev/math/doxygen/README.md

 for subsequent compilations.

-The standalone makefile ensures that all the required `-I` include statements are given to the compiler and the necessary libraries are
+The standalone makefile ensures that all the required `-I` include statements are given to the compiler, and the necessary libraries are
 linked: `~/stan-dev/math` and `~/stan-dev/math/lib/eigen_3.3.9` and
 `~/stan-dev/math/lib/boost_1.78.0` and
 `~/stan-dev/math/lib/sundials_6.1.1/include` and